A step by step guide that is easy to follow!

-Coffee was first introduced to Vietnam by the French in 1857 because the environment proved to be the perfect place to grow the Coffea Arabica tree.
-Soon the country was a major exporter of the product, but they also developed their own way of making the drink.
+Coffee was first introduced to Vietnam by the French in 1857 because the environment proved to be the perfect place to grow Robusta coffee.
+Soon the country was a major exporter of the product, and they also developed their own way of making the drink.

 The Vietnamese use special filters to make their coffee, and often pour the finished product over ice to form a refreshing drink.